A Guide To The Different Types Of Counselors

 Reaching Out To Your Chosen Specialist Online

 As outlined above, online therapy is there for you when you are ready to seek one of several different types of counseling.
-With BetterHelp, you can access a network of licensed therapists from the comfort and privacy of your own home (or wherever you have an internet connection).
-The network includes clinical psychologists, marriage and family therapists, clinical social workers, and licensed counselors.
+The BetterHelp network includes clinical psychologists, marriage and family therapists, clinical social workers, and licensed counselors.
 They all possess at least three years and 1,000 hours of hands-on experience, and are thoroughly vetted, so you’ll know you’re working with a qualified, licensed professional.
-A qualified expert can guide you on the journey to better mental health.
+A qualified expert can guide you on the journey to better mental health through many different types of therapy.
 Below are some reviews of BetterHelp counselors, from people experiencing different issues.